 Here’s a specimen growing at Peacehaven Botanic Park.
 At five years old it’s already a handsome small tree, with a dense green canopy.

-“Incana” is latin for frost, and the name is a reference to the white-backed leaves of this plant, which distinguish it from its later-flowering cousin, Bursara spinosa (See article April 2009) .
-Despite its name, it might be killed by frost in its early years, though it tolerates them once it has gained a bit of height.
+“Incana” is latin for frost, and the name is a reference to the white-backed leaves of this plant.
+They distinguish it from its later-flowering cousin, the sweet bursaria, Bursara spinosa (See article April 2009) .
+Despite its name, it might be killed by frosts in its early years, though it tolerates them once it has gained a bit of height.

 Some people call this tree “prickly pine” which seems a bit unfair.
 The suggestion of prickliness puts some people off growing it, yet the plant outgrows its juvenile prickly stage in just a few years.

 This is a very desirable garden plant, attracting birds and butterflies.
-It can be left to grow into its natural shape, making a good windbreak, but is also amenable to pruning, so it can be made into a small shade tree, or kept as a hedge.
+It can be left to grow into its natural shape, making a good windbreak, but is also amenable to pruning so can be trimmed up for a small shade tree, or kept low, as a hedge.